danwatford/docker-postgres-ofbiz/README.md

 Download from https://ofbiz.apache.org/download.html

+### Example if using the stable release

+Assuming this repository has been checked out to $HOME/apps/docker-postgres-ofbiz.

+- Download the stable release zip file from https://ofbiz.apache.org/download.html
+- Save the downloaded zip file to directory $HOME/apps/docker-postgres-ofbiz/ofbiz.
+- Extract the zip file in place: `unzip apache-ofbiz-*.zip`
+- Rename the extracted directory to apache-ofbiz.

+### Example if using the trunk branch

+Assuming this repository has been checked out to $HOME/apps/docker-postgres-ofbiz-trunk.

+At the terminal:

+- Change to the ofbiz directory: `cd $HOME/apps/docker-postgres-ofbiz-trunk/ofbiz`
+- Clone the ofbiz-framework repo to the apache-ofbiz directory: `git clone https://github.com/apache/ofbiz-framework.git apache-ofbiz`

 # First run

 The first time Ofbiz is executed it is necessary to at least load the seed data.